-Placement in ENG 100 OR equivalent OR instructor approval AND BUS 101 with a grade of C or better OR ICS 101 with a grade of C or better OR ICS 100 with a grade of C or better OR equivalent OR instructor approval AND BUSN 121 with a grade of C or better OR BUSN 123 with a grade of C or btter OR equivalent OR instructor approval AND BUSN 164 with a grade of C or better OR equivalent OR instructor approval.
+Placement in ENG 100 OR equivalent OR instructor approval AND BUS 101 with a grade of C or better OR ICS 101 with a grade of C or better OR equivalent OR instructor approval AND BUSN 123 with a grade of C or better OR equivalent OR instructor approval AND BUSN 164 with a grade of C or better OR equivalent OR instructor approval.

-BUSN164 - Career Success (LEC - Lecture) Description
+BUSN164 - Career Success (LEC - Lecture)

-Presents concepts and theories relating to workplace behavior and managing one's attitude and relationships for workplace effectiveness.
+This course presents concepts and theories relating to workplace behavior and managing one's attitude and relationships for workplace effectiveness.